Jkawala/Encrypto-Final-Year-Project/README.md

 This application is built with versatility in mind, supporting a variety of file formats and can be used on a wide range of devices.
 It is designed to be user-friendly with intuitive interfaces that make it easy to use for digital forensic investigations.

 This project is open source and contributions are welcome.
-We encourage you to explore and experiment with our application and hope it proves to be a useful tool in your forensic investigations.
+I encourage you to explore and experiment with our application and hope it proves to be a useful tool in your forensic investigations.